rricharz/Tek4010/README.md

 			Emulate a baud rate.
 Without one of these arguments, the baud rate is 19200 baud.
 The original Tektronix 4010 had a maximal baud rate of 9600 baud.
 With the small baud rates you can emulate 1970s style modem performance.
 Early modems had a baud rate of 300.

+	-full		in thos mode the tek4010 emulator creates the largest possible window with 4x3 aspect ratio, and uses the full resolution of the 4014 with enhanced graphics module installed, scaled down to the actual window size.
+This mode is not recommended on the Raspberry Pi because of the heavy workload on the GPU.

 **Reporting problems**